nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list employees.
-2. HRConnect shows a list of employees with their ids.
+2. HRConnect shows a list of employees with their indices.
-3. User requests to delete a specific employee in the list by their id.
+3. User requests to delete a specific employee in the list by their index.
 4. HRConnect deletes the employee.

    Use case ends.